 Substantial evidence: “such evidence that a reasonable mind might accept as adequate to support a conclusion”

 Some evidence: any evidence at all supporting the charge

 The reason students should care about this issue is that even though the federal mandate that schools use the lower “preponderance of the evidence” standard in campus sexual misconduct hearings has been withdrawn, virtually every school has kept the standard at that low level — even those that required more certainty before the governmental mandate.
 So while a student accused of rape might be acquitted in a criminal trial before a court of law, he or she may still be found guilty or responsible by a campus court, where the panel members are not required to be very certain before finding an accused student guilty of sexual assault.

-Since the 2011 “Dear Colleague” letter was issued, students have filed more than 230 lawsuits against colleges for allegedly conducting unfair disciplinary procedures.
-FIRE has also sent letters to the government and to universities, written countless articles explaining the risk of erroneous guilty findings, and even provided congressional testimony about the problems with current enforcement of Title IX on campuses.
-And it’s not just — or even mostly! — about the standard of evidence.
-A study released by FIRE in 2017 found that college students are routinely denied even the most basic elements of a fair hearing, such as notice of what exactly they are supposed to have done, or an explicit presumption of innocence.
+Between the issuance of the 2011 “Dear Colleague” letter and the implementation of the 2020 regulations, students filed more than 230 lawsuits against colleges for allegedly conducting unfair disciplinary procedures.
+FIRE also sent letters to the government and to universities, wrote countless articles explaining the risk of erroneous guilty findings, and even provided congressional testimony about the problems with enforcement of Title IX on campuses.
+While much of our advocacy centered on the standard of evidence used, far broader due process issues were uncovered.
+A FIRE study conducted annually since 2017 found that college students are routinely denied even the most basic elements of a fair hearing, such as notice of what exactly they are supposed to have done, or an explicit presumption of innocence.